PHOTO LICENSING

 GME has also licensed numerous photographs by Hugh Bell.
 Dubbed a "poet behind the lens" in Thomas Allen Harris' 2014 documentary Through a Lens Darkly: Black Photographers and the Emergence of a People, Bell chronicled a number of notable jazz musicians beginning in the 1950s.
 Arguably his most famous work is a naturally-lit, impressionistic view of jazz performers, titled Hot Jazz (1952), which was included in MoMA's Family of Man exhibit in 1955 and shown again at the Museum in the 2022 exhibit In and Around Harlem.

 Bell created images that appeared on numerous album and magazine covers, including Sarah Vaughan's seminal 1955 LP After Hours.
 Bell's portrait of Vaughan was licensed by GME for a USPS Forever Stamp in 2021.
-His Vaughan portrait was also licensed — along with Bell's images of fellow jazz icons Thelonius Monk and Billie Holiday — for the forthcoming revised edition of Deborah Willis' 2000 book ReFraming: Reflections in Black, which was the inspiration for Harris' aforementioned documentary.
-A suite of four photos in which Bell captured Holiday in candid fashion backstage at Carnegie Hall were licensed for James Erskine's 2019 documentary Billie, and appeared in the Harvard University Museum's exhibition titled Art of Jazz in 2016.
+His Vaughan portrait was also licensed — along with Bell's images of fellow jazz icons Thelonius Monk and Billie Holiday — for the forthcoming revised edition of Deborah Willis' 2000 book Reflections in Black: A History of Black Photographers 1840 to the Present, which was the inspiration for Harris' aforementioned documentary.
+A suite of four photos in which Bell captured Holiday in candid fashion backstage at Carnegie Hall were licensed for James Erskine's 2019 documentary Billieand appeared in the Harvard University Museum's exhibition titled Art of Jazz in 2016.

 Bell photographed for numerous print advertisements and magazine covers, many of which were aimed at an African-American audience.
-As Bell was of Afro-Caribbean descent, he also photographed extensively in the Caribbean Basin.
+As Bell was of Afro-Caribbean descent, he also photographed extensively in the Caribbean region.

 In addition to Borea and Bell's oeuvres, GME licenses images from an array of films we distribute to academic institutions.
-Most recently, we licensed two stills from Warren Sonbert's Amphetamine (1966) for Dr. Maurice Nagington's book The Moral Lessons of Chemsex: A Critical Approach, which is due to be published by Routledge in 2025.
+Most recently, we licensed two stills from Warren Sonbert's Amphetamine (1966) for Dr. Maurice Nagington's book The Moral Lessons of Chemsex: A Critical Approach, which was recently published by Routledge.

-GME specializes in the distribution and licensing of the films of personal film visionary Jonas Mekas, an icon of the independent film scene, whose work widely documents alternative culture, especially in NYC, during the 1960s through the new millennium.
-Mekas’s vivid portraits include a young Caroline Kennedy and John Jr. frolicking in the ocean at the Montauk Estate of Andy Warhol in the early 1970’s, John Lennon’s birthday party with Yoko Ono in a hotel room in Syracuse, New York, and the Velvet Underground and Nico performing at a psychiatrist’s convention, in addition to scenes of Mick Jagger, Allen Ginsberg, George Maciunas and Timothy Leary, and many, many others.
-Click for the list of Jonas Mekas films available from GME.
+GME specializes in the distribution and licensing of the films of Jonas Mekas, an icon of the independent film scene and the father of the “diary film.”
+Mekas’ work widely documents the alternative and underground culture, especially in New York City, during the 1960s and into the new millennium.
+His filmic portraits include a young Caroline Kennedy and John Jr. frolicking in the ocean at the Montauk Estate of Andy Warhol in the early 1970s, John Lennon’s birthday party with Yoko Ono in a hotel room in Syracuse, New York, and the Velvet Underground and Nico performing at a psychiatrist’s convention, as well as scenes of Mick Jagger, George Maciunas, Timothy Leary, and many other cultural icons.
+Click to view the complete list of Mekas films currently available from GME.

-Gartenberg Media is also the exclusive licensor of moving images from the Estate of Warren Sonbert, including scenes from New York in the 1960s as well as shots from his global travels from the 1970s, 80s, and 90s.
-A shot list, corresponding to the complete (15 minute version with time-code, available upon request) for Sonbert’s film WHERE DID OUR LOVE GO (1966) is available here.
-For the new digital releases of Sonbert’s early films see: The Warren Sonbert Collection.
-For more information on Warren Sonbert see: Programming & Curating.
+Gartenberg Media is also the exclusive licensor of moving images from the Estate of Warren Sonbert, including his scenes from New York in the 1960s as well as shots from his global travels during the 1970s, ‘80s, and ‘90s.
+For the new digital releases of Sonbert’s early films, see The Warren Sonbert Collection.
+For more information about Warren Sonbert, see Programming & Curating.

 GME also licenses, on a selective basis, clips from DVDs that we distribute to the university market.
-See: DVD Home Page.
-Many of these clips are licensed in conjunction with our European partner Re:voir, also in accord with the individual filmmakers or their estates.
+Many of these clips are licensed in conjunction with our European partner Re:Voir, and in accord with the individual filmmakers or their estates.